Pythons: Hard to Spot - Easy to Report

-Jacksonville District Biologist Jessica Spencer recently called the PYTHON HOTLINE after coming across a python curled up under some vegetation just off the boardwalk at Fakahatchee Strand State Park.
-Within 30 minutes, three trained responders arrived and removed a 15' 5" gravid female python, weighing in at 112 lbs.
+Jacksonville District Biologist Jessica Spencer recently called the PYTHON HOTLINE (1-888-IVE-GOT-1) after coming across a python curled up under some vegetation just off the boardwalk at Fakahatchee Strand State Park.
+Within 30 minutes, three trained responders arrived and removed the 15'5" gravid female python, weighing in at 112 lbs.
 Spencer stood watch until the team could arrive, ensuring the snake didn't slither away, which was paramount in the team's ability to quickly locate, capture and successfully remove the large female python and her eggs from the ecosystem.

 |Date Taken: